sidsvash26/temporal_nli/README.md

 2. Run recasting scripts.
 Instructions [here](https://github.com/sidsvash26/temporal_nli/tree/main/src/recasting)

 # Train from Scratch or Evaluate best models
 To train on our models from scratch or to use our best models, follow instructions [here](https://github.com/sidsvash26/temporal_nli/tree/main/src/recasting).
-Our roberta models can be downloaded [here](https://www.dropbox.com/s/f5tt2vpbfklr91u/roberta-large-temporal-nli.tar.gz?dl=0)
+Our saved roberta models can be downloaded by following instructions [here](https://github.com/sidsvash26/temporal_nli/tree/main/saved_models/)

 # Updates from the first published version:
 We made the following updates to our recasted data from the first published version: